Mohammad Reza Mousavi

 - J.F.
 Groote and M.R.
 Mousavi.
 Modeling and Analysis of Communicating Systems, MIT Press, 2014.

-We regularly engage with policy makers and the general public, write policy notes, and organise outreach activities on the theme of Trust in Autonomous Vehicles.
-Here you can find some examples of our outreach material:
+We regularly engage with policy-makers and the general public, write policy notes, and organise outreach activities on the theme of Trust in Autonomous Vehicles.
+Here you can find some examples of our policy and outreach material:

 - A policy note, as a response to the call for evidence from the Department for Digital, Culture, Media and Sport on Data: a new direction.